 God Has An Unconditional Love For You

 But, as a matter of fact, it matters very little to me what you or any man thinks of me.
-I don’t even value my opinion of myself (1 Corinthians 4:3).
+I don’t even value my opinion of myself (1 Corinthians 4:3 - JB Phillips).

-God create us for relationship.
+God created us for a relationship with Him.
 We’re designed by God to relate to Him as a spiritual Father.
 From Him we are to receive love, nurture and guidance.
 Of course, sin separated us from God and brought along with it fear and the tendency to hide from God and others.
 Christ made a way for us to be reconciled to the Father so totally that there is no longer a fear of Him or a desire to hide.
-We can now approach the throne of God with the boldness of a baby running into its parents arm!
+We can now approach the throne of God with the boldness of a baby running into its parent’s arms!

 The Father gives us unconditional love.
 That means that there are no conditions that we have to meet for Him to care about us.
 He loves us when we perform well, and He loves us when we fail.
 He offers forgiveness and cleansing to us when we miss it.
 If we confess our sins, He is faith and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).

 During the time of the crucifixion, Peter denied Jesus three times in the presence of others.
 When Jesus was raised from the dead, an angel mentioned Peter by name to those who came into Jesus’ tomb to anoint His body for burial.
 But go, tell His disciples — and Peter — that He is going before you into Galilee; there you will see Him, as He said to you (Mark 16:7).
+It is as though Jesus told that angel to mention Peter by name.
+Jesus wanted Peter to know that although he had failed, he was still deeply loved.
 The Lord doesn’t turn a cold shoulder to us when we miss it and fail.
-He loves us and offers to us another chance.
+He loves us and offers us another chance.
 For a righteous man may fall seven times And rise again, but the wicked shall fall by calamity (Proverbs 24:16).